vinc/vinc.cc/source/news/2020-07-27-website-update.html.md

 # Website update

-I started this personal website with the idea to have a blog where I would write short posts, and an essays section where I would write in a more longer form, but I don't really like the pressure to produce content they both create.
+I started the current iteration of this personal website with the idea to have a blog where I would write short posts, and an essays section where I would write in a more longer form, but I don't really like the pressure to produce content they both create.
 This resulted in a lot of procrastination and often months goes by without any updates.

 So I decided instead to simply have [pages](/pages) where I would write content whenever I feel like it, and I am now in the process of moving everything